mjwconsult/civicrm-adyen/README.md

 - The webhook checks do not work - it is supposed to authorize using the X-API-Key but returns 401 unauthorized when getting the list of webhooks.

+- We currently *only* process the AUTHORISATION webhook.
+- This extension (https://github.com/greenpeace-cee/adyen) has code to process the SETTLEMENT_REPORT.
+We can probably re-use code from that to process the SETTLEMENT_REPORT notifications when they arrive in the queue.
+- In adyen dashboard -> Webhooks there is a "Settings" button.
+  Click on that to enable "Delayed Capture" notifications so that we can process "CAPTURE" notifications.
+  Not sure if this will work!

 ## Reference

 See https://docs.adyen.com/account/manage-payments